weijiansdlx/mobiledetector/README.md

 This extension based on mobiledetect project http://mobiledetect.net/.

-See [here] (https://github.com/serbanghita/Mobile-Detect/) and [here] (http://demo.mobiledetect.net/) for more documentation and examples.
+See [here] (http://demo.mobiledetect.net/) for more documentation and examples.

 ## Installation